 Facebook and Social Networking for Artists

-Social networking websites, Facebook in particular, can be great ways to spread the word about your art.
-As with any communication model, though, you have to know how to use it in order to get where you want to go.
+As the Internet continues to evolve and play an ever more central role in our lives, social networking websites, Facebook in particular, are rapidly becoming the single most effective ways to spread the word about your art.
+As with any communication model though, you have to know how to use it in order to reach the people you want to reach and get to where you want to go.
 Facebook is no panacea and just because you sign on doesn't automatically mean your art world profile is destined for success.
-The following list of do's, don'ts, recommendations and suggestions is designed to help you accomplish your art-related goals with maximal benefits to you and minimum irritation to others...
+The following list of do's, don'ts, recommendations and suggestions is designed to help you accomplish your art-related goals with maximal benefits to you and with minimum inconvenience or irritation to others...

 * Treat other people as you would in real life.
 Just because you can't see them and they can't see you is no reason to conduct yourself in a manner other than how you would conduct yourself if you were speaking to them in person.